|Title||Project Name||Background Image|

-> The Detour Lake Gold Mine hosts a reserve of 15.5 million ounces- one of Canada’s largest gold reserves.
-The Lower Detour discovery is comprised of a number of high-grade gold intersections announced by Detour Gold Corp and holds the promise of becoming a new, high-grade underground gold mine.
+The Detour Lake Gold Mine hosts a reserve of 15.5 million ounces- one of Canada’s largest gold reserves.
+The Lower Detour discovery is comprised of a number of high-grade gold intersections announced by Detour Gold Corporation and holds the promise of becoming a new, high-grade underground gold mine.
 Tri Origin’s property is uniquely positioned to benefit from the growth of one of Canada’s newest gold districts.

-> Tri Origin believes that the opportunity exists for discovery of a multi-million ounce, high-grade gold deposit of the iron formation-related or pyritic lode gold type.
+Tri Origin believes that the opportunity exists for discovery of a multi-million ounce, high-grade gold deposit of the iron formation-related or pyritic lode gold type.
 The secondary target is a large tonnage, low-grade disseminated deposit associated with extensive alteration and deformation zones.
 Tri Origin has selected this region to initiate a new exploration project based on its lack of previous exploration, its close proximity to the Detour Lake Gold Mine and its location within the Abitibi greenstone belt, one of the world’s most prolific metal producing regions.

 The project comprises 30 contiguous claims 100% owned by Tri Origin.
 The claims cover a prospective area of over 76 km2 (7,600 hectares), and tie onto the western-most claims held by Detour Gold Corporation.